Setting yourself up for success

 - One of your companies values

-And a successful business is one that has a combination of variables that work together to produce the final result -- a sustainable business.
+A successful business is one that has a combination of variables that work together to produce the final desiredresult, whatever than might be for you.
+For many people it's a profitable business and a positive impact on the world.

-But the secret to moving forward is only concerning yourself with the variables that matter right now.
-There’s no point thinking about all the employees you’ll need, what your company culture will be, how much money you need to raise, when it’s just you in your blue jeans with barely any cash.
 Don't waste time and energy worrying about your future problems now, only concern yourself with the things that you need to know to gauge whether your idea is valuable.
-You can work the other things out when the time comes (and things will change A LOT, so any time thinking about later variables is time wasted).
+You can work the other things out when the time comes (and things will likely change a lot so any time thinking about later variables is time wasted).

-So for now, here are the key variables you need to focus on:
+So for now, here are the key variables you should focus on:

 - The problem you’re solving (it needs to be a real problem that people will pay to have solved)